monyarm/NovelVM/README.md

     windows    - Windows MIDI.
 Uses built-in sequencer, for Windows users

-To select a sound driver, select it in the Launcher, or pass its name via the `-e` option to scummvm, for example:
+To select a sound driver, select it in the Launcher, or pass its name via the `-e` option to novelvm, for example:

-`scummvm -eadlib scumm:monkey2`
+`novelvm -eadlib scumm:monkey2`

 ### 7.1) AdLib emulation

-By default an AdLib card will be emulated and ScummVM will output the music as sampled waves.
+By default an AdLib card will be emulated and NovelVM will output the music as sampled waves.
 This is the default mode for several games, and offers the best compatibility between machines and games.

 ### 7.2) FluidSynth MIDI emulation

-If ScummVM was build with libfluidsynth support it will be able to play MIDI music through the FluidSynth driver.
+If NovelVM was build with libfluidsynth support it will be able to play MIDI music through the FluidSynth driver.
 You will have to specify a SoundFont to use, however.

-Since the default output volume from FluidSynth can be fairly low, ScummVM will set the gain by default to get a stronger signal.
+Since the default output volume from FluidSynth can be fairly low, NovelVM will set the gain by default to get a stronger signal.
 This can be further adjusted using the `--midi-gain` command-line option, or the `midi_gain` config file setting.